 Stock Up on Frost Cloth Now

-I always find myself surprised by November.
-I feel like I’ve spent forever trying to keep my plants happy in the heat and now suddenly I’m thinking about protecting them from frost!
+November always takes me by surprise.
+I feel like I’ve spent forever trying to help my plants survive the heat, and now suddenly I’m thinking about protecting them from frost!

 You can find your first frost date by zip code here.

 So don’t get caught short.
-Have what you need to protect your plants before the first freeze warning or you may find all the stores have run out.
+Have what you need to protect your plants before the first freeze warning, or you may find that stores have run out.

 You don’t have to use frost cloth.
 Many gardeners improvise with towels, sheets, or burlap but frost cloth has some advantages.
-It lets in air and light, can be left up for days, and if there’s rain, it dries fast.
+It lets in air and light, can be left up for days, and if there’s rain, it dries fast and won’t weigh your plants down.

 Fun Fall Gardening Events in November

-While Tucson’s major plant sales are over, there are still loads of gardening classes and events in November.
+While October is the big month for plant sales, there are still plenty of gardening classes and events in November.
 You’ll find an up-to-date list of gardening-related events in our Tucson Gardening Events Calendar.

 Did you enjoy this article?